adiponde22/Ammonia-Heat-Exchange-Data-Analytics-Tool/README.md

 ### `cp_calculation(FUN)`

 The `cp_calculation` function is an advanced, machine learning-enabled feature that calculates the specific heat capacity of water (`Cp`) in real-time.
-Using an AI-based polynomial regression model, it takes into account the varying density of water at different temperatures to provide a highly accurate, real-time estimate of `Cp`.
+The machine learning model is a polynomial regression based model that captures non-linear relationships between varying density of water at different temperatures to provide a highly accurate, real-time estimate of `Cp`.

 The function is computed as a 6th degree polynomial regression model, with the equation and coefficients provided below: